 Not just because of the emotional challenge itself.
 But because once you fall into the New Year Blues – you become blind to opportunities.

 And when you’re blind to opportunities – reaching your 2021 goals becomes impossible.

-Before you know it, it will be 2022 – and you’ll wonder where all the time has gone!
+Before you know it, another year goes by – and you’ll wonder where all the time has gone!